|

 or at times protruding from the ground at an angle of about 45 -

-90 degrees with their edges ready to cut into the side of your boots.
+90 degrees with their edges ready to cut into the side of your boot.

-The trail seemed to be poorly maintained today.
-The rocks were one
+The trail seemed to be poorly maintained.
+The rocks were one thing,

-thing, but the vegetation posed another threat - the threat of having
+but the vegetation posed another threat - the threat of having your

-your exposed thighs and lower legs cut and scraped by the numerous
+exposed thighs and lower legs cut and scraped by the numerous briers

-briers that were growing over the footpath and had not been cleared.
+that were growing over the footpath and had not been cleared.
+My

 as the salt in my sweat ran down my legs during the heat of the